by Kevin Smokler

 KS: Is that what you’ve heard from readers thus far?

-I felt it was crucial, Kevin, that readers slow down and have time to build a resiliency in their souls with prairie dogs before entering into the section about Rwanda, and that the bridge between the prairie dog village and the genocide survivors’ village would be my brother’s life and death.
-I think it was what Mother Theresa meant when she said: “We can’t take on the masses, it’s too much for us, but we can understand the suffering of one.”
+I felt it was crucial, Kevin, that readers slow down and have time to build a resiliency in their souls with prairie dogs before entering into the section about Rwanda, and that the bridge between the prairie-dog village and the genocide survivors’ village would be my brother’s life and death.
+I think it was what Mother Teresa meant when she said: “We can’t take on the masses, it’s too much for us, but we can understand the suffering of one.”

 KS: It all matters, doesn’t it?
 A cynic might say, “Well that’s very solipsistic,” but I get the sense that you begin there and you light from it very quickly.